rogueminx/mement-ohs/README.md

 3. Allows user to add a new memento associated with that person.
 4. Allows user to view all mementos.
 5. Allows user to share + collaborate on collections.
+6. Prevent collections from being shared twice to same user.

 #### Future Behavior
-6. Fix collections from being shared twice to same user.
 7. Attach e-mail functionality with invites that users can chose to accept or not.

 <kbd><img src="app/assets/images/Screenshot01.png" alt=""></kbd>